What Is The Oxidation Number Of Nitrogen

 Q: Can nitrogen have a fractional oxidation number?

 A: While oxidation numbers are usually integers, in some complex compounds or averaged structures, you might encounter situations where the average oxidation number of nitrogen appears to be fractional.
-However, this doesn't mean an individual nitrogen atom has a fractional charge; it's simply a result of averaging different oxidation states across multiple nitrogen atoms in the structure.
+Still, this doesn't mean an individual nitrogen atom has a fractional charge; it's simply a result of averaging different oxidation states across multiple nitrogen atoms in the structure.

 Q: What is the oxidation number of nitrogen in diazonium salts?